 This is an increasingly important health check for young women.
 Dr Baume says women can benefit from learning about their natural cycle and fertility window, which differs from woman to woman.
 “If women have menstrual irregularities, they can learn how it may affect fertility in the future,” she says.
 The checks may involve testing of iron and blood sugar levels, as well as ensuring important vaccinations are up to date.
 Health professionals would also review the woman’s weight, height, BMI (body mass index) and blood pressure.

 Any discussion around pre-conception health would also involve nutrition, smoking habits, alcohol intake and physical activity.

 Skin cancer is a major cause of illness in Australia.
 Melanoma, caused when parts of the body have been overexposed to the sun, is predicted to be the third most common cancer diagnosed this year according to Cancer Council Australia.
-Dr Baume recommends that woman consider a full body skin check by a suitably qualified health professional every 12 to 18 months, but to not wait if she notices any changes to a mole, for example.
+A full body skin check by a suitably qualified health professional is recommended every 12 to 18 months, but do not wait if you notice any changes to a mole, for example.

 Coronary heart disease is the leading cause of death in Australia.
 The key factors that contribute to heart conditions are largely preventable, and include high blood pressure and high cholesterol.
 Two in three adults in Australia are overweight or obese, which is another leading risk factor for heart disease.